Canardoux/taudio-doc/tau/family/tauwar.md

 ```

-if your App needs to support at the same time Fliutter Web And Flutter on mobiles:
+if your App needs to support at the same time Flutter Web And Flutter on mobiles:
 ```dart
 import 'package:etau/etau.dart';
 import 'package:etau/dummy.dart'